alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 * modern development practices, including having several test suites;
 * continuous deployment,
-which has become a prerequisite for all my development work.
+which has become a prerequisite for all my development work,
+* an all-remote team.

 During my time as CTO at MoveinBlue I learned PHP and JavaScript, and soon afterwards I was working in our Android app.
 I was not earning any money,
 but my job ended up being quite valuable professionally.
-There is another lesson there, a corollary of the first one.
+Here we can find a corollary of the first lesson.

 > Be sure to work in valuable stuff,
 > or be sure to make enough money to compensate.

+Although development work did not proceed as fast as we would have liked, things were running smoothly and we did not have stability issues.
+The trouble was elsewhere.

 ### What Marketing Is About

-Although development work did not proceed as fast as we would have liked, we did not have stability issues.
-The trouble was elsewhere.

 Having never developed a product,
 I believed that "marketing" was synonymous with "advertising".